 The Bank's remuneration system is applicable to all staff of the Bank and its subsidiaries and documented in the Bank's Remuneration Policy and related guidelines.
 The Nomination and Remuneration Committee ("NRC"), whose composition and mandate is set out in Note (H)(ii) to the Group's consolidated financial statements, is responsible for overseeing the remuneration system of the Bank.
 During the financial year, two meetings were held by the NRC and it reviewed and approved the Bank's Remuneration Policy.
-The major updates involved categories of staff, performance measurement and deferment of sales staff.
-Same as the previous year, the Bank has engaged an external provider to conduct a review on the Bank's remuneration system.
-The polies and processes established by the Bank are in compliance with the CG-5 requirements.
+The major updates involved categories of staff, performance measurement and deferment of sales staff due to the alignment of market practice as well as levels of individual staff's responsibility and etc. Same as the previous year, the Bank has engaged an external provider to conduct a review on the Bank's remuneration system.
+The policies and processes established by the Bank are in compliance with the requirements set forth in HKMA SPM CG-5 "Guideline on a Sound Remuneration System".